bert2/nfa-string-matching/README.md

 A tail-recursive version of `expandEpsilons` was implemented in commit b4023bd and yielded minor performance improvements.
 However, making `step` tail-recursive as well and generalizing the concept of tail-recursivying a doubly recursive function (535b1f7) actually decreased performance a little bit.
 Hence the change was reverted.

-I don't remember what yielded the performane improvments when updating the performance test results at commit ae5b53c.
+I don't remember what yielded the performane improvements when updating the performance test results at commit ae5b53c.

 Between commits ae5b53c and 7978f37 I noticed stackoverflows during expansion of circular epsilon transitions.
 The fix for this had a negative impact on the automaton's runtime behavior.

+Execution of automata got a solid boost around commit bc84735 by getting rid of list concatenations and introducing sets to avoid `List.distinct`.

 ### Reproducing the Performance Results